 Webinar ID: 887 116 941

-Future Town Halls will be on August 7 and September 4.
+Future Town Halls will be every two weeks.
 You may submit your questions in advance here.

 We are committed to providing support for you and your family during this time with COVID-19.
 We want to acknowledge the stress, fear, anxiety and other complex emotions that come with the work we do at the front lines of caring amidst an unknown, ambiguous and evolving landscape.
 Thank you all for the unprecedented collaboration and creativity you are showing as we develop ways to best support our patients, community and each other in the face of COVID-19.